mehpree/sql-challenge/README.md

-# sql-challenge

-It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
-Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
-All that remains of the employee database from that period are six CSV files.

-For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, you’ll perform data modeling, data engineering, and data analysis, respectively.
+# Employee Database Analysis with SQL

+## Introduction

+Welcome to the Pewlett Hackard employee database analysis project.
+As a data engineer, I've been tasked with working on a research project related to employees who worked at the company during the 1980s and 1990s.
+The project involves designing tables to store data from six CSV files, importing this data into a SQL database, and performing various data analysis tasks.

-# Data Modeling
+## Data Modeling

-Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
+I began by inspecting the provided CSV files and sketching an Entity Relationship Diagram (ERD) of the tables.
+This ERD helped me visualize the relationships between different data components.
+Tools like QuickDBD were used to create the ERD, ensuring an organized structure for the database.

-# Data Engineering
+## Data Engineering

-Use the provided information to create a table schema for each of the six CSV files.
-Be sure to do the following:
+In the data engineering phase, I designed the table schema for each of the six CSV files.
+Several important considerations were kept in mind:

-Remember to specify the data types, primary keys, foreign keys, and other constraints.

-For the primary keys, verify that the column is unique.
-Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row.
+-   Defining appropriate data types for each column
+-   Specifying primary keys and verifying their uniqueness
+-   Managing foreign keys to establish relationships between tables

-Be sure to create the tables in the correct order to handle the foreign keys.
+-   Creating tables in the correct order to handle foreign key dependencies

-Import each CSV file into its corresponding SQL table.
+I carefully imported the data from the CSV files into their corresponding SQL tables, ensuring data integrity and maintaining data consistency.

-# Data Analysis
+## Data Analysis

+The final part of the project involved answering various data analysis questions using SQL queries.
+Some of the key questions and insights include:

-List the employee number, last name, first name, sex, and salary of each employee.
+1. Listing employee numbers, last names, first names, sexes, and salaries of all employees.

-List the first name, last name, and hire date for the employees who were hired in 1986.
+2. Identifying employees hired in 1986 by listing their first names, last names, and hire dates.

-List the manager of each department along with their department number, department name, employee number, last name, and first name.
+3. Listing department managers along with their department number, department name, employee number, last name, and first name.

-List the department number for each employee along with that employee’s employee number, last name, first name, and department name.
+4. Associating department numbers with employee details, including employee number, last name, first name, and department name.

-List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.
+5. Identifying employees named Hercules with last names starting with the letter B, listing their first names, last names, and sexes.

-List each employee in the Sales department, including their employee number, last name, and first name.
+6. Listing all employees in the Sales department, including their employee numbers, last names, and first names.

-List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
+7. Listing employees in the Sales and Development departments, including their employee numbers, last names, first names, and department names.

-List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
+8. Displaying the frequency counts, in descending order, of all employee last names to identify shared last names among employees.

+This project provided valuable insights into the employee database at Pewlett Hackard during the 1980s and 1990s, showcasing the power of SQL for data analysis and database management.

+## Conclusion

+The successful completion of this project demonstrates the importance of data engineering and analysis in handling large datasets.
+It also highlights the significance of well-structured databases and effective SQL querying techniques for extracting meaningful insights from data.

+### References
+Data generated by  [Mockaroo, LLCLinks to an external site.](https://mockaroo.com/), (2022).
+Realistic Data Genera